Negligence - Possessors of Land

 MD: Duty of Care to Licensee by Invitation

-- Licensee by invitation is a social guest or family members.
+- Licensee by invitation is a social guest same duty of care to family members.

-- (2) Warn of dangerous conditions which cannot be reasonably discovered and are not uncovered by the licensee by invitation.
+- Owner must exercise reasonable care to make the premises safe or warn of dangerous conditions which cannot be reasonably discovered and are not uncovered by the licensee by invitation.

 Duty of Care to Invitee